dradtke/blog/content/post/gtk-giphy.md

 ## Setting Up

-This post is going to be focused on GNOME technologies, so you need to be running Linux (GTK+ is fully cross-platform, but the other modules used here aren't to my knowledge), know the basics of using a command line, and how to use your package manager to install runtime libraries and development tools.
+This post is going to be focused on GNOME technologies, so you need to have the necessary runtime and development libraries installed, and know the basics of using a command line to compile code.

 To begin, you will need to install the Vala compiler (I'm using 0.28.1), and development libraries for the following packages (my version listed as well,